 Then it got worse.
 After two weeks during which a few responses per day appeared, we got 300 responses in three or four days.
 My program assistant was alert and suspected a problem.
 We closed the study.
-Fortunately, people had to provide us with some personal information, including a mailing address, to receive the payment, which we sent electronically (individual code for \$20 pre-paid purchases with Amazon).
+Fortunately, people had to provide us with some personal information, including a mailing address, to receive the payment, which we sent electronically.
 We started getting many requests for payment.
 My program assistant then identified specific suspicious cases.
 For example, some mailing addresses were P.O.
 Boxes.
 Others do not exist in data banks of actual physical mailing address.
 Some supposedly individual respondents had the same mailing address.
 We cannot prove that this was an attempt at fraud.
 We shut down the study, reported the incident to UF, and they told us what to do.
 However, we can reduce the threat of systematic bias in the data.
 We will have to compare their answers from "suspect respondents" to each other and to "non-suspects," particularly the early respondents that we have good reason to believe are legitimate because we sent out those e-mails directly.
-I suspect that the e-mail invitation passed among a group of people who know each other or share list-serves.
+I suspect that the e-mail invitation passed among a group of people who know each other or share listserves.
 As far as that goes, it could have been one person.
 At any rate, I hypothesize that the responses among the "suspect" respondents are very similar, e.g., demonstrate little variance.
 I also hypothesize that they will vary significantly from the responses of "non-suspect" respondents because you really do need some specific experience and knowledge to answer our questions reasonably.
 We will discard all "suspect data" - and, of course, have to explain all this in our reports and publications.
 We will probably end up with the same sample size we would have had with the originally proposed procedure of direct contact with potential participants (sigh...).
+Post-script.
+We were able to identify the responses with little variance and we removed them from the database.